mishapadidar/star_lite_design/README.md

 This repository holds the code used to design the Star_Lite class of configurations at Hampton University.

 ## Design Criteria
-Star_Lite has the following design criteria,
+Star_Lite has the following design criteria.
+Originally, we were considering QUASR device 0104183.

 - Device should be roughly quasiaxisymmetric.
 - Magnetic field should have X-point divertor structure.